A remark on certain restricted plane partitions and crystal melting model: Introduction

-The motivation behind deriving formula \eqref{eqn:Z^(N,infty,L) main} in this specific form is its connection to the open-closed string amplitude of the double$-\mathbb{P}^1$ model.
-The general philosophy (see \cite{Oku05,S06}) here is that, introducing a wall in the crystal melting model is equivalent to glue a new topological vertex.
-The closed string amplitudes of the resolved conifold, double$-\mathbb{P}^1$ and the closed topological vertex were studied in \cite{Oku05,S06}.
-By comparing the formula \eqref{eqn:Z^(N,infty,L) main} with the open-closed string amplitude of double$-\mathbb{P}^1$ with one nontrivial representation (see Subsection \ref{sec:dP} for a review), we essentially provide an example of this philosophy within the context of open-closed string amplitude. \begin{cor} Denote by $Z^{double-\mathbb{P}^1}_{\mu;t_1,t_2}$ the open-closed string amplitude of the double$-\mathbb{P}^1$ model with one nontrivial representation labeled by $\mu$.
+The motivation behind deriving formula \eqref{eqn:Z^(N,infty,L) main} in this specific form is its connection to the open string amplitude of the double-$\mathbb{P}^1$ model.
+The general philosophy (see \cite{Oku05,S06}) here is that introducing a wall in the crystal melting model is equivalent to gluing a new topological vertex.
+The closed string amplitudes of the resolved conifold, double-$\mathbb{P}^1$ and the closed topological vertex were studied in \cite{Oku05,S06}.
+By comparing the formula \eqref{eqn:Z^(N,infty,L) main} with the open string amplitude of double-$\mathbb{P}^1$ with one nontrivial representation (see Subsection \ref{sec:dP} for a review), we essentially provide an example of this philosophy within the context of open string amplitude. \begin{cor} Denote by $Z^{double-\mathbb{P}^1}_{\mu;t_1,t_2}$ the open string amplitude of the double-$\mathbb{P}^1$ model with one nontrivial representation labeled by $\mu$.
 Ignoring the term $\delta_{N\geq\mu_1} \delta_{L\geq\mu^t_1}$ in formula \eqref{eqn:Z^(N,infty,L) main} for $\tilde{Z}^{N,\infty,L}_{\emptyset,\mu,\emptyset}$, we have